 Scotland’s weather is very changeable, so we recommend layering your clothes.
 Mornings and evenings, even in summer, can be quite cool.
 You may get lucky with a warm afternoon, but more likely you’ll run into a little rain.
 Bring a brolly or at least a rain jacket.

-With no stands or seating in the general admission areas, most visitors bring a blanket or beach chairs to sit on.
+With no stands or seating in the general admission areas, most visitors bring a blanket or beach chair to sit on.
 You may want to consider a cheap waterproof tarp to put under it.

 Food and drinks are available in the event.